 - an abstract in JMIR Mental Health format and a subsequent long paper to the JMH Special Issue (max.
 7500 words).
 Accepted abstracts will be presented as a short-talk at the Forum.

 - a position paper (2-4 pages, SIGCHI Extended abstracts format) presented on the website and as a poster at the Forum,

 - a poster for presentation at the Forum,

 - a social paper (i.e. CV describing your work) (1-page, SIGCHI Extended abstracts format) for presentation at the Forum.

-Authors of long papers are first invited to submit the abstract of their paper to the JMH Video Games for Mental Health Special Issue by August 15th.
+Authors of long papers are first invited to send their abstract via email to the organizers by September 1st and submit the full paper to the JMH Special Issue by October 5th—authors who already submitted do not need to resend the abstract.
 Authors interested in submitting to the JMH Special Issue should take a look at the Special Issue CfP.
 In case of acceptance to the workshop on the basis of the abstract, authors will be invited to submit the full paper to JMIR Mental Health by 5th of October.
 Accepted long papers will be invited to give a short presentation about their work at the Forum on Video Games for Mental Health in Melbourne.